 How is it treated?

-In most cases the photosensitive seizures can be well controlled by antiepileptic medication and avoiding known triggers.
+In most cases the photosensitive seizures can be well controlled by antiseizure medication and avoiding known triggers.

 What are the triggers?